 Base layer – A warm base layer of thermal T-shirts and vests is a simple and comfortable way to keep warm.

-Warm roll neck – It’ll keep you cosy in the hotel if it gets a little cold, but it can also be worn comfortably under your jacket during a hike.
+Warm roll neck – It’ll keep you cozy in the hotel if it gets a little cold, but it can also be worn comfortably under your jacket during a hike.

-Cashmere sweater – The same goes for a wool sweater, something even more warm and cosy than a roll-neck.
-Though be careful about getting it wet.
-It’s best to take a wool sweater on just the dry days.
+Cashmere sweater – The same goes for a wool sweater, something even more warm and cozy than a roll-neck.
+However, be careful about getting it wet.
+It’s best to take a wool sweater on just dry days.

 Fleece zip – This is a great alternative to a wool sweater.
 Thinner, more breathable, but just as warm and comfy.

 Trousers – Think insulation.
 When jeans get wet, they stay wet, but they still make for decent insulation in the winter, especially with rain pants on over the top.

 Fleece-lined leggings – These are an absolute must when it comes to what to wear in Iceland!
 You can wear them under anything and they’re super warm.